-Theoretically, if you personally know a midwife (or some other medical practitioner) who has access to a speculum AND you’ve purchased pre-washed sperm from a sperm bank, then you could do an IUI in your living room—but that’s a lot of conditions to meet, so it’s honestly just not worth the risk.
+Theoretically, if you personally know a midwife (or some other medical practitioner) who has access to a speculum AND you’ve purchased pre-washed sperm from a sperm bank, then you could do an IUI in your living room—but that’s a lot of conditions to meet, so it might just be easier to do IUI at a fertility clinic.
 If you’re okay with the lower odds of pregnancy, a plain ol’ “turkey baster” ICI is way easier and less dangerous to do at home.
 Leave the IUIs to the professionals, please.

 Co's Picks for Best Ovulation Test Kits